skewyapp/skewyapp/README.md

 5. Can I test the ultrasonic detection?

 An online tone generator can be used (for example https://onlinetonegenerator.com/).
-More dedicated can be done with test files from: https://github.com/MAVProxyUser/SilverPushUnmasked .
+More dedicated tests can be done with files from: https://github.com/MAVProxyUser/SilverPushUnmasked .
 They are also referenced in https://github.com/skewyapp/skewy1-0/issues/14 .

 6. How often is an ultrasonic jamming signal emitted?